hilary-chen/RTutorial/PLP3-DataTypes_NamingConventions.md

 The output will return in a TRUE or FALSE value depending if the variable is or is not the data type specified.

 #RECAP - CONVERTING BETWEEN DATA TYPES
-As mentioned briefly earlier, in R, it is also possible to change a variable into a different type with a built-in function.
-As mentioned aboved, you can simpl use the as function.
+In R, it is also possible to change a variable into a different type with a built-in function.
+As mentioned aboved, you can simply use the as function.
 It must be specified what type of data type though.
 For example, as.integer() will make it an integer value.